Xetnus/osm-finder/README.md

 ## Additional Information
 This section includes any additional information that you want to mention about the tool, including:
 - Any limitations of the current implementation of the tool
 - TODO: So, so much.
-There are many other directional parameters and hundreds of other map elements that, if I had enough time, could turn this project into a niche geolocation tool to a fully-featured geolocation suite.
+There are many other directional parameters and hundreds of other map elements that, if I had enough time, could be leveraged to turn this project from a niche geolocation tool to a fully-featured geolocation suite.